NIKOLA TESLA: GENIUS OF THE GENIUSES

 Tesla had great admiration for the number 3.
 Keeping this in mind it is not strange that he used to walk three times around a building before entering into it.
 Moreover if he were to stay in a hotel he would choose only those rooms whose room numbers were divisible by 3.

-To make you even more surprised, in his entire lifetime he checked all his calculations by dividing it with the number 3!
+To make you even more surprised, throughout his entire lifetime, he checked all his calculations by dividing them by the number 3!"

 -Nikola Tesla